scott-good/portfolio/README.md

 ![Image](21-CustomizerYellow.jpg)

-IBM Connections Customizer is an add-in product to IBM Connections which makes it possible for customers to add their own CSS and JavaScript to Connections pages to change the way they look and act.
+IBM Connections Customizer was an add-in product to IBM Connections which made it possible for customers to add their own CSS and JavaScript to Connections pages to change the way they looked and acted.
 These examples were built as extreme examples of the kinds of changes that could be made...and were intentionally on the wild side.
+In both examples you can see the before and after versions of the same page.

 ![Image](22-CustomizerMore.jpg)